Leander H. McNelly: Palo Alto

 The first major gunfight between the Rangers and Mexican bandits occurred in June 1875.
 McNelly's Rangers surprised a group of sixteen Mexican cattle thieves and one American man, driving about 300 head of cattle toward the Rio Grande, and also toward Juan Cortina, and a steamer headed for Cuba.
 They were Cortina's hand-picked men, who had boasted they could cope with any Rangers or vigilantes.
 Captain McNelly issued his orders.
 "Don't shoot to the left or the right.
 Shoot straight ahead.
 And don't shoot till you've got your target good in your sights.
 Don't walk up on a wounded man.
 Pay no attention to a white flag.
 That's a mean trick bandits use on green-hands.
 Don't touch a dead man, except to identify him."

 Spying the Rangers, the Mexicans took flight, driving the herd before them at a frenzied pace, until they reached a little island in the middle of a salt marsh.
 The Mexicans then turned and waited for the Rangers, who were right on their heels, to cross the shallow, muddy lagoon.
 But McNelly anticipated the ambush and stopped to issue his pep talk, "Boys, across this resaca are some outlaws that claim they're bigger than the law—bigger than Washington law, bigger than Texas law.
 This won't be a standoff or a dogfall.
 We'll either win completely, or we'll lose completely."

 The battle, which has since been called the "Red Raid," or the "Second Battle of the Palo Alto," was waged nearly all day in a succession of single hand-fights, which left dead Mexicans and horses covering a swath through the prairie about two miles wide and six miles long.
 All the Mexican drovers were killed, as well as a gringo, Jack Ellis, who had beaten and mistreated a shopkeeper's wife at Nuecestown.
 Two hundred and sixty-five head of stolen stock were rounded up and eventually returned to their rightful owners in the neighborhood of the King Ranch country.
 Nine of the fourteen saddles recovered turned out to be Dick Heyes' saddles stolen in the raid on Nuecestown three months earlier.

-One Ranger, seventeen-year-old L. Berry Smith, who wanted to be in on the action, also died in the fighting.
-He was the son of camp cook, D. R. Smith and the youngest Ranger ever to die in the line of duty.
-Smith was apparently too inexperienced to fully appreciate McNelly's terse orders because he got too close to a wounded Mexican bandit; the bandit killed the boy before Smith even knew what was happening.
-Berry Smith was buried in the northwest corner of the Brownsville cemetery on June 16 with full military honors.
-The funeral was recorded as one of the finest the city had ever seen.